Before You Buy Another AI Tool, Answer These 12 Questions

 6. Are you ready to sponsor a small pilot, not just sign off on a tool?

-AI change fails when leaders:
+AI initiatives tend to struggle when leaders:

 - Approve a budget